Wasid-Khan/Blockchain_Based_Voting_System/README.md

 **Coming Soon: A front-end application and further relevant functionalites are coming soon.
 It will make the application deployable to solve the issue of manual voting system**

+We are going to make the project look more cool and meaningful !
+Stay tunned,

 Happy Learning!